This is where Stephen King's novel and the Brian de Palma/2002/2013 versions start, savvy?

 "Thanks."
 Carrie sniffled, pulled away, and walked into the assistant principal's office.

 "Sure."
-Anthony sat back down with a sigh and looked toward the door.
+Andy sat back down with a sigh and looked toward the door.
 "Excuse me."
 The secretary looked up.

 "May I have a tissue, please?"
 His nose still hadn't stopped bleeding.

 "By all means, take one.
 Take the box."